-Ship student attends The Harrisburg Internship Semester (THIS)
+Shippensburg University student attends The Harrisburg Internship Semester

-Harrisburg – James Korman of Hanover is working in the office of state House Speaker Michael Turzai (R-Allegheny) as part of a 15-week internship sponsored by Pennsylvania’s State System of Higher Education.
+Harrisburg – Samantha Lowman of Orrtanna is working in the office of Pennsylvania House Majority Leader Dave Reed, R-Indiana, as part of a 15-week internship sponsored by Pennsylvania’s State System of Higher Education.

-Korman is a senior Spanish and political science major and international studies minor at Shippensburg University of Pennsylvania.
-He is one of 11 students participating in The Harrisburg Internship Semester (THIS) program, which provides students the opportunity to work in all areas of state government while earning a full semester’s worth of credits.
-THIS invites students from each of the 14 State System universities to participate.
+Lowman is a senior political science major at Shippensburg University of Pennsylvania.
+She is one of eight students participating in The Harrisburg Internship Semester (THIS) program, which provides students the opportunity to work in all areas of state government while earning a full semester’s worth of credits.
+THIS invites students from each of the State System universities to participate.

-Korman is the son of Guy Korman Jr. and Lori Korman and a 2013 graduate of Hanover High School.
-He and the other students participating in the program also will attend several academic seminars during their fall semester internship.
+Lowman is the daughter of Eddie and Karla Lowman.
+She and the other students participating in the program also will attend several academic seminars during their spring semester internship.
 Each of the students will complete an individualized research project as part of the program’s requirements.

 More than 600 students from the State System universities have participated in THIS since the program began in 1989, each gaining valuable insight into the workings of state government at the policy-making level.
 Interns have worked with dozens of state agencies, as well as in the offices of the governor, the speaker of the House of Representatives and the attorney general.

 State System students interested in participating in THIS in a future semester may obtain information on the program by contacting their individual campus coordinator or their university’s cooperative or internship office, or by calling the Dixon University Center at (717) 720-4089.
 More information on the program also is available at: www.passhe.edu/this.